 9th International ESA Conference on Guidance, Navigation & Control Systems.
 The Conference is addressed to international participants from the Aerospace Industry, Academia, Equipment Manufacturers and Space Agencies.

 A Symposium with a cross-disciplinary nature, reflected in the inclusion of themes and speakers from the Astronomy and from the Statistics communities – from data processing to methods and model selection.
 A Symposium that will help to keep building bridges, establishing fruitful collaborations and providing a natural discussion forum for both communities.
 And mainly, an IAU Symposium that today, may enable tomorrows unravelling of our Universe.

 Interesting Web Links for the Young Generation in Portugal

 Groups & Entities

-Study of the Impact of Portugal’s Participation in ESA, FCT, 2010
+- Impact study of 10 years of Portugal Participation in ESA, FCT, 2010

 - Portuguese Space Catalogue 2009, Space Office, 2009